-Since transaction completion time depends on network congestion levels, this presents an issue: as the number of ETH holders continues to grow, gas fees rise.
+Since transaction completion time depends on network congestion levels, this presents an issue: as the number of ETH holders continues to grow, gas fees rise as well.
 When miners select transactions to validate, they will naturally pick the ones with the highest transaction fees to include in blocks.

 This is because the rewards for Ethereum mining come in the form of transaction fees, so when there is more traffic, miners will select blocks that pay higher returns for the same amount of work.
 In especially high-traffic situations, users looking to pay lower gas fees may be stuck waiting for their transactions to be validated.

-The final completion date for the Ethereum Merge is set for September 19th.
-With all the moving parts that a massive undertaking like the Merge encompasses, naturally the expected completion date has been delayed a few times.
+The final completion date for the Ethereum Merge was originally set for September 19th.
+With all the moving parts that a massive undertaking like the Merge encompasses, the expected completion date was delayed a few times.

 What are the next steps for Ethereum?